geodynamics/burnman/sphinx/background.rst

     X_{VRH} = \frac{1}{2} \left( X_V + X_R \right).
     :label: vrh

-The Hashin-Shtrikman bounds make an additional assumption that the distribution of the phases is statistically isotropic, and are usually much narrower than the Voigt and Reuss bounds :cite:`Watt1976`.
+The Hashin-Shtrikman bounds make an additional assumption that the distribution of the phases is statistically isotropic and are usually much narrower than the Voigt and Reuss bounds :cite:`Watt1976`.
-This may be a poor assumption in regions of Earth with high anisotropy, such as the lowermost mantle, though they are rather more physically motivated than the commonly-used Voigt-Reuss-Hill average.
+This may be a poor assumption in regions of Earth with high anisotropy, such as the lowermost mantle, however these bounds are more physically motivated than the commonly-used Voigt-Reuss-Hill average.
-In most instances, the Voigt-Reuss-Hill average and the arithmetic mean of the Hashin-Shtrikman bounds are quite close to each other with the pure arithmetic mean (linear averaging) being well outside of both Hashin-Shtrikman and Voigt-Reuss-Hill.
+In most instances, the Voigt-Reuss-Hill average and the arithmetic mean of the Hashin-Shtrikman bounds are quite similar with the pure arithmetic mean (linear averaging) being well outside of both.

 It is worth noting that each of the above bounding methods are derived from mechanical models of a linear elastic composite.
 It is thus only appropriate to apply them to elastic moduli, and not to other thermoelastic properties, such as wave speeds or density.